Tonative-Research/Extending-Healthbench/README.md

 Today, nearly all medical evaluation datasets (including the original OpenAI HealthBench) exist only in English.
 This results in:

 - Models producing unsafe or incorrect medical outputs when used in African languages
 - Lack of evaluation tools for African languages
 - Inability for researchers to measure how well LLMs perform in real local contexts

+Our project addresses these gaps by building the first multilingual medical AI evaluation benchmark for African languages, starting with:
+- Igbo
+- Yoruba
+- Nigerian Pidgin
+- Kikuyu
+- Swahili
+We combine LLM-as-judge evaluations and human medical expert evaluations to measure safety, correctness, and usability across languages.